 Stop 3: The Old Quarter’s Main Square

 The final stops take you to the most important square in Madrid’s Old Quarter.
-This area is perfect for soaking in the vibrant atmosphere while enjoying a pairing of local wines.
+This area is great for soaking in the vibrant atmosphere while enjoying a pairing of local wines.
 The wines are carefully selected, with some reviewers commenting on the exquisite pairing and the guide’s expertise in explaining the different regional varieties.

 End Point: Chocolatería San Gines